jucor/Scumm-theDocs/docs/index.rst

    information for clarity, consistency, and completeness.
 Documentation should be easy to understand for beginners, without being patronizing to tech-savvy users.
-2. To create a documentation portal using a static-site generator such as Docusaurus or ReadtheDocs.
+2. To create a documentation portal using a static-site generator.
 3. To future-proof end user documentation by creating templates and detailed how-to instructions for future open source contributors.